-Unit I: Gender Issues: Key Concepts:
+Unit I: Gender Issues :

-- Concepts and terms and relate them with their context in understanding the power relations to gender, sex, sexuality, patriarchy, masculinity and feminism - Gendered roles in society family, caste, religion, culture, the media and popular culture (films, advertisements, songs etc.), law and the state. - Gender and Socialization.
+- Concepts and terms and relate them with their context in understanding the power relations to gender, sex, sexuality, patriarchy, masculinity and feminism - Gendered roles in society family, caste, Class, religion, culture, the media and popular culture (films, advertisements, songs etc.). - Gender and Socialization.